 and tweaked just like any other VCL option.

 Installation is easy.
 Varnish Cache users will need to compile the VMOD using provided tarballs, while Varnish Plus users have the added option of using a system package manager (apt, or yum).
 Once installed, you must copy the VCL and configuration files into place:

 $ wget [URL] $ tar -xvzf akamai-connector-VERSION.tar.gz $ cd akamai-connector-VERSION $ ./configure && make && make check $ make install

-[URL]will be provided as part of the early access.
+[URL]will be provided as part of access.